johnrbrooks/Workout-Helper/README.md

 [ERD](https://lucid.app/lucidchart/91d1a77a-28ff-4be4-bccf-d679a9657d71/edit?beaconFlowId=574B8B2BAE54D9DD&invitationId=inv_c8d49fb4-bb18-405e-b3f5-3e6c0d89f830&page=0_0#)

 ## Application Goal
-Create a full-stack web application that allows a user to build a calendar and populate it with chosen workouts to do on a given day based on a database of workouts.
+Create a full-stack web application that allows a user to build a calendar and populate it with chosen or randomized workouts to do on a given day based on a database of workouts.

 # Primary Functionality